nickbobolea/flow-header/README.md

 ### Numerical Scheme

-The `system/fvSchemes` dictionary file contains instructions for the discretization schemes that will be used for the different terms in the equations.
+The `system/fvSchemes` dictionary file contains instructions for the discretization schemes that are used for the different terms in the equations.

 ### Solution and Algorithm Control